EffectOrientedProgramming/book/Chapters/04_Initialization.md

       BreadStoreBought.layer
 ```

-`serviceWithZIO` takes a generic parameter, which is the type it needs to do the work specified by the argument, which is the lambda `bread => bread.eat`.
+`serviceWithZIO` takes a generic parameter, which is the type it needs to do the work specified by the argument.
+That argument must be a function; here it is the lambda `bread => bread.eat`.
-Here, it's saying, "I need an object that conforms to the `trait Bread`."
+Here, `serviceWithZIO` says, "I need an object that conforms to the `trait Bread`."
 Once it gets that object it becomes the `bread` parameter in the lambda.

 The whole point of this mechanism is to separate the argument from the function call so that we can make that argument part of the initialization specification.